sqreen/devise_sqreener/README.md

 to download the latest version and install it.

-## Install devise_sqreener
+## Set up

 Let's assume your user model is called `User`.

-First we should note that `devise_sqreened` relies on the Devise `:trackable` strategy for tracking IP addresses.
+First we should note that `devise_sqreener` relies on the Devise `:trackable` strategy for tracking IP addresses.
 By default, `:trackable` is enabled, but if your use model doesn't include `:trackable`, and you want to enable the IP address filtering features, then you'll need to re-enable `:trackable`.
 Doing that is a bit beyond the scope of this tutorial, unfortunately.
 Anyway, the default Devise User model looks something like this, for reference purposes.

 ```ruby
 class User < ActiveRecord::Base